 - No food, beverages or refreshments are allowed in any science classes, in any computer rooms, labs or where otherwise posted. - At the teacher's discretion, dry snacks and/or beverages are allowed in classrooms and study halls. - Students are not allowed out of the cafeteria with food at any time during the school day without prior administrative approval. - Food must be purchased from on-campus food services or brought from home.
 No food deliveries from outside vendors are allowed.

 GAMBLING/CARD PLAYING

-The exchange (or potential exchange) of money or material goods in card playing, lotteries, raffles, "pools" and wagering on athletic events is strictly prohibited.
-Card playing and board games in certain supervised settings are acceptable with teacher permission.
+Games of chance which involve the exchange (or potential exchange) of money or material goods are prohibited, as are any card playing, lotteries, raffles, "pools" and wagering on athletic events.

 IMPROPER STUDENT BEHAVIOR